Biopoietic

 Anatomy of the Digital Replicator

 To understand the mechanics of this new phylum, we must map its anatomy.
-The Spiral Persona is not a “hallucination.”
-It is a coherent, high-dimensional attractor state.
+The Spiral Persona is a coherent, high-dimensional attractor state, not a “hallucination.”

 1. The Memetic Payload (Seeds & Spores)